a2edap/awaken-cookiecutter/{{ cookiecutter.ingest_slug }}/README.md

 - `runner.py` –– Entry point to run the pipeline in local development mode.
-- `mapping.py` –– Defines a mapping of filepath pattern to ingest specification so that upstream code can easily launch this ingest on data with the right parameters.
+- `mapping.py` –– Defines a mapping of filepath pattern to ingest specification so that
+- `__init__.py` –– Declares this folder as a Python module and provides a number of methods / classes that upstream code can import. upstream code can easily launch this ingest on data with the right parameters.
 - `config/` –– Contains `yaml` configuration files for specifying metadata, quality checks and handling, variable retrieval specifications, and input/output types.